 Aecon relies on information technology systems to manage its operations, including for reporting its results of operations, collection and storage of client data, personal data of employees and other stakeholders, and various other processes and transactions.
-Some of these systems are managed by third-party service providers that are engaged and given access to, or storage of, Aecon data following a security risk assessment.
+Some of these systems are managed by third-party service providers that are engaged and given access to, or storage of, Aecon data.
 Aecon has similar exposure to security risks faced by other large companies that have data stored on their information technology systems.